 When activated, the (Primary Agency Name) with assistance from supporting departments and agencies, assesses and responds to requests for assistance with management, maintenance, planning and technical support of public health and medical operations.

-During activation, the ESF 8 Public Health Coordinator serves as the point of contact for requests for ESF 8 Public Health-related assistance that’s received by the County EOC.
+During activation the ESF 8 Public Health Coordinator serves as the point of contact for requests for ESF 8 Public Health-related assistance that are received by the County EOC.
 The ESF 8 Public Health Coordinator then ensures mission assignment completion through direct support or by delegation to the appropriate support agency.

 Organization and Assignment of Responsibilities